-I also consider how I would feel about being admitted into a hospital if the worst case scenario happens.
-That means no third world countries or destinations that are extremely hard to get to or where you don’t have a fully functioning hospital nearby.
+I also consider how I would feel about being admitted into a hospital if the worst-case scenario happens.
+That means no third-world countries or destinations that are extremely hard to get to or where you don’t have a fully functioning hospital nearby.
 Sorry Jake, that means the Sahara Desert is out.

 Greece has more hospital beds per capita than many European countries and their hospitals were never overwhelmed during the coronavirus pandemic.

-Now is the time to focus on small, boutique hotels and AirBnB stays.
+Now is the time to focus on small, boutique hotels and Airbnb stays.
 I currently don’t feel comfortable staying in a massive hotel where crowded elevators and busy lobbies are the norm.

 A small boutique hotel means it’s easier for staff and owners to oversee quality control and safety measures.
-An AirBnB seems the best bet as you don’t have to share any common areas with other tourists.
+An Airbnb seems the best bet as you don’t have to share any common areas with other tourists.
 If you are really OCD, pick a place that has a washer so you can wash the sheets and towels yourself the moment you arrive for peace of mind.

-Destinations that are spread out and require either public transportation or constant Uber rides seems like a recipe for disaster.
+Destinations that are spread out and require either public transportation or constant Uber rides seem like a recipe for disaster.
 Look for cities that are either walkable or where you can rent a car and drive throughout the city.